spacecakes/arboreal/readme.md

 It also uses a tiny bit of jQuery to enable smooth scrolling.
 Originally it used jQuery to fix the menu to the top after scrolling, but I replaced it with `position: sticky` because it's a cleaner (albeit not as well-supported) solution.
 The JS scrolling is still there but commented out.

+##Compatibility
+###Experimental features
+The website has support for `sticky` headline and navigation, which fix them to the top when scrolling.
+This is an experimential feature that does not work in all browsers, but provide a better browsing experience in those that do.
+The menubar will simply be `fixed` from the beginning in unsupported browsers.
+This is placed within a `feature query`, but doesn't really need to be in it's current state since the only change is `sticky` which would simply be ignored by older browsers.
+Nice to have for future features, though.

+The slogan has a blurred background in Safari using ’-webkit-backdrop-filter: blur()`.
+This will simply be a semi-transparent overlay in unsupported browsers.

+###IE fixes
+html5shiv is used to support older versions of IE that don't support semantic HTML.
+This is a script that simply replaces semantic elements with older generic versions.

 ##Validation
-The website validates with the exception of a few experimental, but non-critical features.
+The website validates with the exception of the above mentioned experimental, but non-critical features.
 I decided to keep these because they do not affect the experience poorly in any way.
-Instead, they provide tiny benefits in browsers that do support it: a sticky menubar and background blur (in Safari).
+Instead, they provide tiny benefits in browsers that do support it, i.e. _progressive enhancement_.

 **Everything else is fully functional and properly validates**.